What are the fun facts about Malta?

 3. Maltese may be best of friends, but during feasts, people from the same town can become rivals

 As a general rule, Maltese people are very fanatics, especially when it comes to their village feast.
-In each town there is a minimum of one patron saint.
+In each town, there is a minimum of one patron saint.
 If there is more than one, the village will hold two feasts and this means that the people supporting different patron saints will become rivals just for this week.

 4. Malta has more than 300 000 cars registered for 450 000 population

 Yes, the Maltese love their cars.
 It is hard to believe that a 316 km2 island can hold so many cars.
-However, it is a very common thing that almost each member of the family has a car.
+However, it is a very common thing that almost every member of the family has a car.
 As a matter of fact, many families would give a car as a gift to their kids on their 18th birthday.
 As a nation, Maltese are considered to be quite lazy and not having a car makes living very difficult for the Maltese.

 5. Living with parents until the children get married is a pretty normal thing

 Due to the island being so small, children do not have to face the necessity to move away from home when they go to universities or colleges, the distance does not change much.
 One cannot judge considering the property prices on the island.
-Many people prefer having less expenses and more comfort at the cost of less privacy.
+Many people prefer having fewer expenses and more comfort at the cost of less privacy.

 6. In Malta there are 359 churches.
 Almost one for each day of the year

 Yes, Malta is a very Catholic country and there is no way of hiding it.
-To prove this one can find almost has one church for each day of the year around the Maltese islands.
+To prove this, one can find almost has one church for each day of the year around the Maltese islands.